OluSure/OluSure/README.md

 # About Me 👨‍💻
 <b>I am a Data analyst focused on Data Exploration, Cleaning, Visualization, and Modeling.
-I develop and design responsive websites.
+I do develope and design responsive websites.

 Love you ❤ and believe we can do a lot together💯